 9. Cab Examination

 The driver region can also show how the equipment was cared for.
-See if the sticks, pedals, gears, and dashboard aspects are working and that the seat and steering are both functional.
+See if the sticks, pedals, gears, and dashboard aspects work and if the seat and steering are functional.
 Even having clean upholstery that’s intact can be a sign of proper upkeep.
 Is the cab comfortable?
 Are the controls easy to operate?
 Can you feel any excessive vibration?

 10. Drive Before Buying